 - In addition to funds put aside for this purpose by the various agencies, \$2m was allocated in the 2021-22 State budget for this project.
-BRV is working with the Department of Treasury and Finance to seek additional funding required to build the new facility, if needed.75 - SLSV developed a funding application for the Black Summer grant program to cover the shortfall in funding for the combined Emergency Services Facility.
+BRV is working with the Department of Treasury and Finance to seek additional funding required to build the new facility, if needed. - SLSV developed a funding application for the Black Summer grant program to cover the shortfall in funding for the combined Emergency Services Facility.
 The application was successful with \$2.57m allocated for the project.
-SLSV, SES and the CG will work with the Emergency Services Infrastructure Authority (ESIA) to progress this project. - Project planning and meetings have commenced. - The SES has written to the project team expressing the need to quickly acquire a temporary location for SES vehicles and equipment to ensure 'business as usual' during the emergency services facilility build.
+SLSV, SES and the CG will work with the Emergency Services Infrastructure Authority (ESIA) to progress this project.